quasarframework/quasar-framework.org/source/api/js-other-directives.md

-title: Vue Directives
+title: Other Quasar Vue Directives
 ---
 Quasar provides some useful ready to use Vue directives.
 If you don't know what a directive is, read [here](http://vuejs.org/guide/custom-directive.html).

 This is not a complete list.
 The missing ones are specific to some Quasar Components and are described on their documentation pages.
-For example, see [Handling Back Button](/guide/handling-back-button.html).
+For example, see [Handling Back Button](/guide/handling-back-button.html) or [Touch Directives](/api/js-touch-directives.html).

 ### Directive "v-scroll"
 This one takes one parameter (a Function) and fires when user scrolls the page containing that DOM node.